Nationals vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 65 hits with 18 doubles, a triple, five home runs, 16 walks and 29 RBI.
-He's also stolen two bases.
+- Castellanos has put up 69 hits with 19 doubles, a triple, seven home runs and 16 walks.
+He has driven in 34 runs with three stolen bases.

 Castellanos Recent Games